 What’s herbs got to do with it?

-Herbs in the form of carefully formulated and properly regulated medicines have proved over many years to often be the more permanent answer to many of the non-specific skin conditions that dogs suffer from.
+Herbs have proved over many years to often be the more permanent answer to many of the non-specific skin conditions that dogs suffer from.
 This shouldn’t really be a surprise as even today the majority of conventional medicines are still derived from, or synthetic copies of, plants.
-So what is the benefit of using a herbal medicine instead of a synthetic one?
-Simply that by using the whole plant in a medicine we obtain the benefit of many thousands of chemical compounds in each plant and these work together in a synergistic natural way to provide a balanced and effective approach to treatment.
-Herbal medicines have very few side effects and yet give effective relief from the symptoms while, perhaps even more importantly, dealing more effectively with the underlying cause as part of an holistic solution that can also be used for on-going management of dogs that are liable to these irritating skin problems.
+So what is the benefit of using a herbals instead of a synthetic one?
+Simply that by using the whole plant, we obtain the benefit of many thousands of chemical compounds in each plant and these work together in a synergistic natural way to provide a balanced and effective approach.
+Herbal supplements have very few side effects and yet soothe the symptoms while, perhaps even more importantly, dealing more effectively with the underlying cause as part of an holistic solution that can also be used for on-going management of dogs that are liable to these irritating skin problems.

 Which products should I use?